🧑⚕️ New Patients Save 50% on their Consultation! 💰 Limited-Time Offer. ⏰ T&Cs Apply ✨ Call Now!

 Fat Transfer

-• After first infiltrating a Tumescent Solution into the donor area, fat is removed though tiny incisions using low pressure suction to minimise the risk of injuring the fat cells.
+• After first infiltrating a Tumescent Solution into the donor area, fat is removed though tiny incisions using low pressure suction to lessen the risk of injuring the fat cells.

 Fat Transfer Sydney

-• The extracted fat is then processed to remove unwanted fluids and oils.
+• Next, the extracted fat is processed to remove unwanted fluids and oils.

 Fat Transfer

-• The processed fat, rich in Stem Cells, is then loaded into syringes ready for injection.
+• Finally, the processed fat is loaded into syringes ready for injection.

-• Hospital stay is not necessary and you can go home shortly after the procedure.
-However, you cannot go home alone.
-You must be accompanied by a responsible adult.
+• Hospital stay is not required and you can go home shortly after the procedure but having had anaesthesia, you must be accompanied by a responsible adult.

 Watch Our ‘Fat Transfer’ Animation Video